 101 is and always has been a pivotal player in the food history of the capital, a destination marked by excellent cooking and a welcoming unpretentiousness that means everyone enjoys this amiable, lovable restaurant.
 It opened in the early 1990's, in a murky part of town, and its survival through good times and bad over almost a quarter of a century represents one of the great culinary and cultural achievements.
 Neal and Jenny worked here before taking charge, and proudly continuing the 101 tradition of good cooking and good times.

-As Caroline Byrne points out, 101 “has an awesome energy when full”, and it's an awesomeness that is addictive: we have happy memories of so many good nights in here, sandwiched between birthday celebrations and people celebrating the fact that it's Wednesday, and people just celebrating because they are in a lovely room having lovely food with a bunch of people hell-bent on enjoyment.
+As Caroline Byrne of the McKennas' Guides points out, 101 “has an awesome energy when full”, and it's an awesomeness that is addictive: we have happy memories of so many good nights in here, sandwiched between birthday celebrations, and people celebrating the fact that it's Wednesday, and people just celebrating because they are in a lovely room having lovely food with a bunch of people hell-bent on enjoyment.
 “A favourite venue for a get-together” was what Catherine Cleary wrote in The Irish Times, which is true, but we have had solo dinners in 101 and loved them, because everyone else was having a great old time all around us, and happiness is addictive.

-Neal's cooking is spot-on: duck salad with roasted jerusalem artichoke; cannelloni of Irish goat's cheese with spinach and butternut squash; rump of Lough Erne lamb with fondant potato and red wine.
-Delightful, and unpretentious, and one is always glad to be climbing those famous stairs up into this eyerie of good times.
+Neal's cooking is spot-on, flavour-focused and finger-lickin' good: duck salad with roasted jerusalem artichoke; cannelloni of Irish goat's cheese with spinach and butternut squash; rump of Lough Erne lamb with fondant potato and red wine.
+Delightful, and unpretentious, and also amongst the best value in the city, and one is always glad to be climbing those famous stairs up into this eyerie of good times.